Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

+To approximate the stress at the faces of a secondary-grid cell, the gradient of displacement must be calculated.
+The use of shape functions allows this spatial gradient of displacement to be conveniently calculated as:

+where $\left[ \boldsymbol{B} \right]$ is a vector of the shape functions gradients.
+Substituting Equation \ref{eq:shapeFunctionsDeriv} into Equation \ref{eq:momentumIntegralSurfaceSum} allows the surface force term to be expressed in terms of the unknown displacements at the primary mesh vertices:

+where $nVertices$ refers to the number of vertices in the primary-grid cell in which the secondary-grid face $f$ is situated; $N_{vf}$ refers to the corresponding shape function for vertex $v$ within the primary-gird cell.
+Consequently, the surface force term for a secondary-grid cell surrounding vertex $v$ will be a function of the displacement at vertex $v$ as well as the displacement at all vertices that share a primary-grid cell with vertex $v$.
+For example, for the secondary-grid cell shown in Figure \ref{fig:vertex_centred_integration}, the surface force term will be a function of the displacements at all vertices shown except for the vertex in the top-right.

+The final discretised form of the governing momentum equation for the vertex-centred approach is expressed for a secondary-grid cell as:

+As with the other finite volume approaches, boundary conditions are incorporated through appropriate modification of the surface force term, and initial conditions must be specified for dynamic cases.

+\paragraph{Solution algorithm} The discretised equation for each secondary-grid cell can be written in the form of an algebraic equation:

+where $\boldsymbol{u}_i$ is the displacement at the primary-grid vertex associated with the secondary-grid cell, and $nVertices$ indicates all vertices which share a primary-grid cell with vertex $i$. $\boldsymbol{A}_i$ and $\boldsymbol{A}_{v}$ are the corresponding block coefficients (second-order tensors in 3-D).

-In earlier publications, for example, \citet{Fryer1991}, the vertex-centred approach follows a similar solution algorithm to the standard cell-centred approach, where the surface force term is partitioned into \emph{implicit} and \emph{explicit} components; in that case, the implicit component contributes to the matrix coefficient of a linear system and the explicit component contributes to the source.
-The linear system is solved using a conjugate gradient method, where Jacobi/diagonal preconditioning, as opposed to incomplete Cholesky preconditioning, is used.
-Outer fixed-point/Gauss-Seidel/Picard iterations are performed until the system has converged.
-In later publications, for example, \citet{Bailey1995}, a coupled rather than segregated solution procedure is used, where the entire surface force term is discretised implicitly; similar coupled solution algorithms were later proposed for the cell-centred variant by \citet{Das2011a} and \citet{Cardiff2016a}.
+In earlier publications \citep{Fryer1991}, the vertex-centred approach followed a similar solution algorithm to the standard cell-centred approach, where the surface force term was partitioned into \emph{implicit} and \emph{explicit} components and a segregated solution algorithm was employed.
+In later publications \citep{Bailey1995}, a block-coupled solution procedure is used, where the entire surface force term is discretised implicitly.
+As noted previously, similar coupled solution algorithms were later proposed for the cell-centred variant by \citet{Das2011a} and \citet{Cardiff2016a}.